The Golden Phoenix (jin feng) Is The True Original Of Durians

 Even though the golden phoenix is considered a veteran old-timer in the durian world, the supply is surprisingly limited.

-This is due to modern plantations these days preferring to cultivate durians that are more mass market and fetches a higher price such as musang king.
+This is due to modern plantations these days preferring to cultivate durians that are more mass market and fetches a higher price such as musang king, black thorn and D214.

-The supply mostly, and some say exclusively, comes from Johor.
-With the bulk of it making it way across the Causeway into Singapore.
+The supply of golden phoenix mostly, and some say exclusively, comes from Johor.
+With the bulk of it making it’s way across the Causeway into Singapore because of the better retail price aided by the currency conversion.
+It’s actually easier to find it in Singapore than in Malaysia.

-While many durian stall might not carry it, established durian stalls tend to have them available most of the time during the harvest season.
+While many durian stalls might not carry it, established durian stalls tend to have them available most of the time during the harvest season.

 It’s peak season starts in May and slowly trickles off in July.

-When we consider that this durian has a higher flesh yield per kilogram, it can be a very shred buy for durian hunters.
+When we consider that this durian has a higher flesh yield per kilogram, it can be a very shrewd buy for durian hunters.

-And since it’s average size is also considerable smaller than most of the other premium cultivars, once can actually buy one at an affordable price.
+And since it’s average size is also considerable smaller than most of the other premium cultivars, one can actually buy one at an affordable price.

 But even though the price can seem affordable, don’t forget that it is still a high quality durian that commands a premium price.
 So be careful not to go overboard with your purchases.